GreenPeas: Unlocking adaptive quantum error correction with just-in-time decoding hypergraphs: Discussion

 Although Stim's error analysis pipeline leverages only a single CPU core, it remains the state-of-the-art reference for decoding hypergraph compilation.
-A multicore CPU version of GreenPeas would be fundamentally mismatched, since its architecture is designed for massive thread concurrency where each thread performs a small unit of work.
-Such fine-grained parallelism would lead to prohibitive scheduling overhead on a multicore CPU, whereas it is precisely what the GPU's SIMT architecture is optimised for.
+A multicore CPU version of GreenPeas would be fundamentally mismatched, since its algorithm is designed for massive thread concurrency where each thread performs a small unit of work.
+Such fine-grained parallelism would lead to prohibitive scheduling overhead on a multicore CPU, whereas it is precisely what the GPU architecture is designed to support.